nomic/roz/README.md

 I wanted authorization functions in front of my routes.
 I didn't want RBAC or anything opinionated about how my rules should be modeled.
 I just wanted:

-* To remove boilerplate
 * To make intended rules clear
-* To be defensive: whitelist approach where default is 403
+* To be defensive: have a whitelist approach where default is 403
+* To remove boilerplate (and silly mistakes)

 Roz is about authorization, not authentication.
 If you're not sure what the difference between authentication and authorization is,